ex0nuss/Remote-Wake-Sleep-On-LAN-Docker/README.md

 `RWSOLS_SLEEP_CMD` | yes | suspend | Command to be issued by the windows sleeponlan utility (**not necessary for WOL only**)

 #### Explanation: Configuring the destination computer name, MAC and IP
-To configure the computers we want to wake, we will you these three environment variables:
+To configure the computers, we will use these three environment variables:
 - `RWSOLS_COMPUTER_NAME`
 - `RWSOLS_COMPUTER_MAC`
 - `RWSOLS_COMPUTER_IP`

-Let's say we want to wake 2 computer in the end with the following configurations:
+Let's say we want to wake 2 computers with the following configurations:
 1. PC1
    - Displayname: PC of Mark
    - MAC address: 24:00:dd:5a:21:04